- keep in mind - this is from a person with a very strong ocean bias!

 Menka Valley is known to be an important site in Kosraean pre history, possibly as a religious settlement.
-The Waguk family opened the valley to visitors about 8 years ago, offering guided tours through the amazing rainforest and part of the ruins complex.
+The Waguk family opened the valley to visitors a few years ago, offering guided tours through the amazing rainforest valley and part of the ruins complex.

 Our exploratory "team" consisted of Dr. Felicia Beardsley, Salik Waguk (a rainforest guide and a member of the landowning family), Bruce and myself.

 Here is a view from the trail head overlooking the valley entrance.

 As you go deeper into the valley, you discover a wonderland of giant trees, many dripping with orchids, tree ferns, vines, mushrooms and ferns growing along the path with glimpses of bright wild ginger peeking through the foliage A small colorful stream runs along side the main path, which you cross a half a dozen times on your way though the valley.